davidvwijk/davidvwijk.github.io/_posts/2023-5-1-Estimation.md

 Converting into matrix form, recalling that $$\Delta\boldsymbol{x}_{k}$$ is a column vector with 6 rows, the constraint function for this case will be discretized for each constraint case.
 Due to the nature of the problem, multiple triangle inequality constraints cannot be violated simultaneously, and thus it is necessary to check each constraint individually.

-Similarly, the positivity constraints are formed by ensuring that the update terms plus the previous state estimates are greater than or equal to a small positive constant, $\epsilon$, resulting in,
+Similarly, the positivity constraints are formed by ensuring that the update terms plus the previous state estimates are greater than or equal to a small positive constant, $$\epsilon$$, resulting in,

 $$
 \begin{equation}